armsir33/PassKiller/README.md

   Username: admin
   Password: pass

-In addition, PassKill can be used as sample project integrating Spring, Spring MVC, Spring Security, Spring Data JPA, Hiberate, Bootstrap, Thymeleaf.
+In addition, PassKill can be used as a sample project integrating Spring, Spring MVC, Spring Security, Spring Data JPA, Hiberate, Bootstrap, Thymeleaf.